OfqualGovUK/ofqual-recognition-citizen-api/README.md

 [The Office of Qualifications and Examinations Regulation](https://www.gov.uk/government/organisations/ofqual)

 ## About this project
-This project is a ASP.NET Core 8 web api utilizing Docker for deployment.
+This project is a ASP.NET Core 8 web api utilising Docker for deployment.

 The web api runs on an App service for Container apps on Azure.